 Divorced parents who fight with each other are trampling on their most prized possession—their children who have to live in both homes

 It hurts to watch a child suffer rejection from an uninvolved parent.
+Or from an inconsistent parent who promises time together and repeatedly breaks the promise.

 The Perplexes of the Exes